-An additional point will be awarded to developments that give a preference in their Supportive Housing Services Plan for Veterans.
+An additional point will be awarded to developments that provide a minimum of 2 units of housing for veterans experiencing homelessness.
+Documentation must be provided in the Supportive Housing Services Plan submitted for the development.
 (Must receive Supportive Housing points to be eligible.)